ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models

 \section{Conclusion}

-In this work, we present ChatKBQA, a generate-then-retrieve framework for Knowledge Base Question Answering (KBQA) that leverages the power of modern fine-tuned large language models (LLMs).
-By focusing on the generation of logical forms prior to retrieval, our method offers a significant shift from traditional approaches, addressing inherent challenges such as retrieval inefficiencies and the misleading influence of retrieval errors in semantic parsing with fine-tuned open-source LLMs and unsupervised retrieval methods.
-Our experimental results are based on two standard KBQA benchmarks, WebQSP and CWQ, confirming that ChatKBQA achieves a new state-of-the-art performance in the KBQA domain.
-Moreover, the simplicity and flexibility of our framework, especially its plug-and-play characteristics, make it a promising direction for integrating LLMs with knowledge graphs for more interpretative and knowledge-required question-answering tasks.
+In this work, we introduce ChatKBQA, a generate-then-retrieve KBQA framework that utilizes advanced fine-tuned LLMs, which overcomes traditional challenges like retrieval inefficiencies, semantic parsing errors, and complexity of KBQA methods.
+Experimental results on WebQSP and CWQ benchmarks show that ChatKBQA achieves a new state-of-the-art KBQA performance.
+Its simplicity, flexibility, and plug-and-play make it an effective approach for combining LLM and KG in interpretable knowledge-required KBQA tasks.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-This work is supported by the National Science Foundation of China (Grant No. 62176026) and the Beijing Natural Science Foundation (M22009).
+This work is supported by the National Science Foundation of China (Grant No. 62176026).
 This work is also supported by the BUPT Excellent Ph.D.
-Students Foundation and the BUPT Postgraduate Innovation \& Entrepreneurship Project led by Haoran Luo.
+Students Foundation (No. CX2023133) and the BUPT Postgraduate Innovation and Entrepreneurship Project (No. 2024-YC-A091).